Cal Raleigh Player Props: Mariners vs. Diamondbacks

-Cal Raleigh -- with a slugging percentage of .621 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners against the Arizona Diamondbacks, with Tommy Henry on the hill, on July 28 at 9:40 PM ET.
+Cal Raleigh -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on July 29 at 8:10 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his last game against the Twins.
+He racked up two extra-base hits in his previous appearance (2-for-5 with two doubles and two RBI) against the Diamondbacks.

 Cal Raleigh Game Info & Props vs. the Diamondbacks